 If I was your father, I wouldn’t be there for you, either.

 Over the past 60 years, fathers have been acting less like fathers and more like sperm donors.
-Since 1950, the percentage of children living without their father has increased from 10 percent to 30 percent.
-We know this trend.
-Slate writes an article about it every two seconds, and it has been blamed for more societal ills than capitalism.
+Since 1950, the percentage of children living without their father has increased from 10 percent to 30 percent, a trend that’s been blamed for more societal ills than capitalism.

 The men’s movement of the 80s, which created the insufferable 90s male, first capitalized on this rise in father absenteeism.
-Whenever we felt ineffectual, Robert Bly gave us permission to blame it on our fathers who were too busy rambling to be there for us—even though there is zero causal evidence that shows an absent father causes delinquency in the son.
-It’s like saying violent video games cause violence.
-All we can say for sure is growing up without a father triples your chance of getting a neck tattoo.
+Whenever we felt ineffectual, Robert Bly gave us permission to blame it on our fathers who were too busy rambling to be there for us.
+Though all we can say for sure is growing up without a father triples your chance of getting a neck tattoo.

 While father absenteeism, both physical or psychological, seems like a recent anomaly, it’s natural given what the human male is.
-I’m not saying being an absent father is acceptable, but I can at least empathize.
-Kids are a pain in the ass, and half the time you’re unsure if it’s your kid anyway.
+I’m not saying father absenteeism is acceptable, but I can at least empathize.
+Kids are a pain in the butt, and half the time you’re unsure if it’s your kid anyway.
 Then you imagine only having sex with the kid’s mom for the rest of my life, and already your mind is on a beach in Borneo.

 Popular myths also indicate this ubiquity of the distant father.
 Being an orphan is a key element in the hero’s journey.
 The Christian God sent his son away, which is the same thing as leaving, but more aristocratic.
 It’s the modern equivalent of sending your son to boarding school.
 Zeus was a narcissist who’s notorious for keeping his sons at arm’s length.